Our Don't Be A Sucker Campaign

 To add to this, many bio-plastics and 'compostable' single-use products are hugely energy intensive, use chemicals and fertilisers in their production, travel large distances and are often non-recyclable.
 Ending up in landfill, they then produce large amounts of methane, which are more toxic to our atmosphere than CO2...

 We don't want to promote a disposable society and we also believe that solving one issue, while creating another is not a solution to the plastic crisis.
 That's why we work with businesses and consumers to shift their perceptions on all single-use items towards single-use free environments that are better for the sea and better for society.

 Check out our 'Biodegradable & Compostable Single-use Guide' below:

-1) Businesses take the pledge to go single-use plastic free or to begin addressing the issue;
+1) Businesses take the pledge to go single-use plastic free or to begin addressing the issue by contacting us;

-2) Positive Change for Marine Life and Waste Warriors assist businesses to transition away from single-use plastic through tailored approaches to suit their business, maximising community support and minimising financial strain;
+2) Positive Change for Marine Life and Waste Warriors for Business arrange a face-to-face of Skype meeting to discuss the transition away from single-use plastic through tailored approaches to suit each individual business, maximising community support whilst minimising financial strain;

 3) Together we launch the DBAS Campaign through events, media and community gatherings;

 4) We assist with a DBAS kit; branding; DBAS campaign stickers for participating business windows; advertising/marketing for supporting businesses; raising the profile of participating businesses within their community; as well as educating participating business staff on how to engage with customers in a positive factual way, creating ocean champions throughout the community!

 Want your business to be a part of our Don't Be A Sucker Campaign?

 The project is open to businesses around the world.
 Reach out below and someone from our friendly team will get in touch as soon as possible: